microsoft/FluidFramework/packages/dds/tree/docs/wip/cell-model.md

 The changeset format should not be forced to adopt the primitive operations defined by the model as this would likely lead to bloat (such as specifying both "allocate" and "fill" for the insert edit).

 The changeset format may however be constructed in such a way that it could be translated to the primitive operations defined by the model.

+The changeset format also needs to represent the new kind of edits supported by fixed-sized fields.

 ### Change Application Logic